penpro/CS301_WeekSix/README.md

 - This possibility is exactly what makes the halting problem interesting and undecidable.
 - "Computable" does not mean "always halts"; it means there exists some machine that halts on every input for that *problem* or *function*.

+## Question 12

+**Prompt:** Trace the operation of this Turing Machine when started with the input aabaabaa:

+What this machine is doing

+This TM is the classic palindrome checker over {a,b}.
+The idea:

+From state 0 (L) it looks at the leftmost remaining symbol.

+If it is a, it replaces it with # and goes to 4 (R).

+If it is b, it replaces it with # and goes to 6 (R).

+In 4 (R) or 6 (R) it moves right to the end of the remaining string (skipping a/b), until it sees a #, then:

+4 on # → 5 (L)

+6 on # → 7 (L)

+In 5 (L) / 7 (L) it moves left one cell to the rightmost remaining symbol and checks it:

+If we started with an a on the left, 5 expects an a on the right:

+a:# → 1 (L) (match)

+b → 2 (No) (mismatch)

+If we started with a b on the left, 7 expects a b on the right:

+b:# → 1 (L) (match)

+a → 2 (No) (mismatch)

+If 5 or 7 sees # instead of a letter, it goes to 3 (Yes) (we erased everything; palindrome).

+In 1 (L) it moves left across the interior, back to the leftmost #, then goes to 0 to start another round.

+So it repeatedly erases matching first and last characters until either it finds a mismatch (go to No) or everything is gone (go to Yes).

+What happens on aabaabaa

+aabaabaa is a palindrome, so the machine will ultimately go to Yes, but it takes four rounds, not just one:

+Coarse state sequence by “round,” ignoring the internal loops over many a/b:

+First pair (a … a):

+0 → 4 → 5 → 1 → 0
+(erase left a, move right to end, match right a, go back left)

+Second pair (a … a inside):

+0 → 4 → 5 → 1 → 0

+Third pair (b … b inside that):

+0 → 6 → 7 → 1 → 0

+Final pair (a … a in the middle):

+0 → 4 → 5 → 3
+(after erasing that last pair, 5 sees only # and jumps to Yes)

+So your “0-4-5-3” path is just the last round, after all the inner pairs have been erased.
+For the full input aabaabaa, the machine does several passes as above before it finally ends in state 3 (Yes).

 ---

 ## Quick Summary for Future Me